Yusk1450/DTMFReceiver/README.md

 DTMFReceiver
 ===============

-This is the sample code for detecting a DTMF tones.
+This is the sample code for detecting DTMF tones.